Some posts contain compensated links. Please read this disclaimer for more info.

-- Duga Resa is the first city in Croatia (as a matter of fact the first city in Europe) that is introducing broadband gigabit Internet speed for public use.
-The town wants to position itself as a technological smart city, and by using the gigabit (GIGA) Internet infrastructure, it is attempting to attract the most advanced technology and innovation companies that are developing products and services for a “smart city.”
+- Duga Resa is the first city in Croatia (as a matter of fact, the first city in Europe) that is introducing broadband gigabit Internet speed for public use.
+The town wants to position itself as a technologically smart city.
+Using the gigabit (GIGA) Internet infrastructure, it is attempting to attract the most advanced technology and innovation companies that are developing products and services for a “smart city.”

 Best Places to Visit in Croatia: Bjelovar

-The city has a centuries old milk and cheese producing history.
+The city has centuries-old milk and cheese-producing history.
 It is the agricultural and livestock region in Croatia.
-The city offers many recreational activities, including walking, cycling, jogging, riding and skiing.
+The city offers many recreational activities, including walking, cycling, jogging, riding, and skiing.

 What to Do in Bjelovar